jdpmk/abstract-interpretation/README.md

 The invariant above passes, proving that x is nonzero before the division is performed.

-Note that this domain is cannot always be 100% precise.
+Note that this domain cannot always be 100% precise.
 Consider the following program, equivalent to the program above:

 ```